Is a divorced woman capable of offering marital advice?

-Great question!
-(And then I thought – am I qualified to answer?)
+And then I thought – Am I qualified to answer?

-As for more, I knew I’d never be able to cover it there, so I thought this might be a good place to continue the discussion – on the notion of soul mates, of changes that occur during marriage, and what suggestions we might consider sharing, with each other.
+As for more, I knew I’d never be able to cover it there, so I thought this might be a good place to continue the discussion on the notion of soul mates, of changes that occur during marriage, and suggestions we might consider sharing with each other.

 Love?
 Soul mates?
 Reality?